msabramo/kallithea/docs/api/api.rst

 --------

 Get an existing repository by its name or repository_id.
-Members will contain either users_group or user associated to that repository.
+Members will contain either users_group or users associated to that repository.
 This command can only be executed using the api_key of a user with admin rights, or that of a regular user with at least read access to the repository.